-Jordan Payne Hay is an associate with the firm of Skelton Taintor & Abbott in Auburn, Maine, concentrating her practice in:
+Jordan Payne Hay is an attorney with the firm of Skelton Taintor & Abbott in Auburn, Maine, concentrating her practice in:

 - Employment Law